ucrkarthik/insurance-ml-docker/README.md

 An insurance company wants to improve its cash flow forecasting by better predicting patient charges using demographic and basic patient health risk metrics at the time of hospitalization.

 ## Objective
-To build a web application where demographic and health information of a patient is entered in a web form to predict charges.
+To build an application with an web interface where demographic and health information of a patient is entered in a web form to predict charges.
+The application will use PyCaret machine learning model, that will include preprocessing transformations and a regression model to predict patient hospitalization charges based on demographic and basic patient health risk metrics such as age, BMI, smoking status etc.

 ## Model Training and Validation
 PyCaret in Google Colab Notebook was used to develop machine learning regression models.
 More details can be found in the InsuranceCompaany.ipynb file.